NormalChess/NormalChess-Repo/variant.md

 ## Pawn

-The pawn is still a simple pawn, but with two changes.
+The pawn is still a simple pawn, but with three changes.

+> En Passant Passant Passant Passant

 The pawn can now surf "en passant," an example can be found here:

 ![surfing en passant](https://user-images.githubusercontent.com/123427599/218216917-7f6c961a-af86-4ffc-8c8d-45232f82da4f.png)

 > King Promotion

 The pawn can now promote to a king.
 The enemy has to capture both kings to win.

+> Literally checkers

+The pawn can jump over pawns (not pieces) vertically on the board, and can jump over more than one at a time.

+Like checkers. (it is checkers)

 ## Chat